malcolmregan/GateCircuit-to-AnnealerEmbedding/README.md

 3) Write script in execute() that creates dwave script with the encoding that was found

-4) Need to implement fredkin and swap gates.
+4) Implement Fredkin and swap gates.
 ```